dimplekumar1/Inventory-Management-System-with-JavaFX/README.md

 4. **Compile and Run:** Once the project is set up and the SDK is configured, compile and run the application.
 The GUI will be launched, allowing you to interact with the Inventory Management System.

-## Contributions and Bug Reporting

-Contributions to this project are welcome!
-If you encounter any bugs, have feature suggestions, or wish to enhance the functionality, feel free to open an issue or submit a pull request.